LuCEresearchlab/expression-tutor-accessibility-tool/Converter/readme.md

 The command print with the attribute --notConnected (shortcut -nc), prints the nodes that are not connected of the tree diagram in the terminal.

 ```
-print --node [nodeID]
+print --node or -n [nodeID]
 ```
-The command print with the attribute --node, prints the node nodeID of the tree diagram in the terminal.
+The command print with the attribute --node (shortcut -n), prints the node nodeID of the tree diagram in the terminal.

 ```
-node --create --label or -l [label] --type or -t [type]
+node --create or -c --label or -l [label] --type or -t [type]
 ````
-The command node with the attribute --create, creates a new node in the diagram.
+The command node with the attribute --create (shortcut -c), creates a new node in the diagram.
 With the attribute --label (shortcut -l) we can specify the label of the node and with the attribute --type (shortcut -t) we can specify the type of the node.

 ```
-node --connnect [parentNodeID]-[childNodeID]
+node --connnect or -con [parentNodeID]-[childNodeID]
 ```
-The command node with the attribute --connect, creates a new edge in the diagram between the node parentNodeID that is already in the diagram and the node childNodeID that is not yet connected.
+The command node with the attribute --connect (shortcut -con), creates a new edge in the diagram between the node parentNodeID that is already in the diagram and the node childNodeID that is not yet connected.

 ```
 node --disconnect or -dis [parentNodeID]-[childNodeID]
 ````
-The command node with the attribute --disconnect, disconnects the two nodes parentNodeID and childNodeID that are connected in the diagram and removes also the connections of all the sub-nodes.
+The command node with the attribute --disconnect (shortcut -dis), disconnects the two nodes parentNodeID and childNodeID that are connected in the diagram and removes also the connections of all the sub-nodes.

 ```
 node --delete or -del [nodeID]